Classic trend-following strategy using fast and slow EMA crossovers with an optional 200 EMA trend filter.

 The EMA Crossover is popular because it feels like it should work — faster average crosses slower average, momentum confirmed.
 But a raw EMA crossover is close to useless in sideways markets, where it whipsaws constantly.
 This version adds a 200 EMA trend filter that quietly eliminates a significant portion of trades.
 The trades it keeps are the only ones that matter.

-Unlike the Simple Moving Average (SMA), the EMA gives more weight to recent prices, making it more responsive to new information.
-This responsiveness is what makes EMA crossovers particularly popular among active traders who need timely signals.
+Unlike the Simple Moving Average, the EMA gives more weight to recent prices, making it more responsive to new information.
+That responsiveness is what makes EMA crossovers particularly popular among active traders who need timely signals — and also what makes them whipsaw in choppy markets.

-The strategy works by comparing two EMAs of different lengths — a fast EMA (typically 9 periods) and a slow EMA (typically 21 periods).
+The strategy compares two EMAs of different lengths — a fast EMA (typically 9 periods) and a slow EMA (typically 21 periods).
 When the fast EMA crosses above the slow EMA, it suggests bullish momentum is building.
 When it crosses below, bearish momentum is taking over.

-The optional 200 EMA trend filter adds an extra layer of confirmation.
-By only taking long trades when price is above the 200 EMA (and short trades when below), you align your entries with the dominant trend — significantly reducing false signals in choppy markets.
+The optional 200 EMA trend filter adds a layer of confirmation.
+By only taking long trades when price is above the 200 EMA, and short trades when below, you align entries with the dominant trend — significantly reducing false signals in choppy markets.
+The filter is the difference between a strategy that exists and a strategy that survives contact with real markets.

 //@version=6